-The President-elect of the National Council of Resistance of Iran (NCRI), Mrs. Maryam Rajavi praised the workers.
-In a message of support to them, she said that the “courageous workers’ willpower” will foil the regime’s brutal suppression, threats and intimidation.
+In a message of support to them, she said that the “courageous workers’ willpower” will foil the regime’s brutal suppression, threats, and intimidation.
 She lauded them for their bravery and encouraged other workers and Iranians to join them in solidarity.

 Protests have also been taking place at the haft Tapeh Sugar Cane factory because of the poor and deteriorating working conditions.
 On Sunday 13th October, workers rallied outside the premises protesting the dismissal of many of their colleagues.
 They also slammed the bogus charges that were brought against several of their innocent colleagues and they are protesting the lack of response to their concerns.
 The workers have announced that they are now officially striking.